Aline-CROIRE/rica-import-permit/README.md

 npm install

 # Create the .env file from the example
-# (On Windows, you may need to manually copy .env.example to .env)
 cp .env.example .env
 ```
 **Next, open the newly created `.env` file and add your credentials.** You must provide a valid `GMAIL_USER` and a 16-character Google **App Password** for `GMAIL_APP_PASS` to send real emails.